What is a rule-based system in AI?

-- The coverage for different circumstances is less, whatever scenarios are covered by the RB system will provide high accuracy.
+- The coverage for different circumstances is less, whatever scenarios are covered by the Rule Based system will provide high accuracy.
 The error rate goes down because of the predefined rules.

 - It's feasible to reduce the amount of risk in terms of system accuracy.

 - Optimizing the speed of the system is easier as you know all the parts.
 So providing instant outputs, is not a big issue.

 What are the disadvantages of the rule-based system in AI?

 - A rule-based system is built upon a lot of data, deep knowledge of the domain, and a lot of manual work.